umbrellait-maksim-baevskiy/all-in-one-seo-pack/CONTRIBUTING.md

 ## Improving docs

-Public docs (docs.versionpress.net) are managed via [versionpress/docs](https://github.com/versionpress/docs).
-We're happy to accept pull requests with improvements, fixes for spelling errors etc. Thank you!
+Documentation contributions coming soon.

 ---

 Other ideas of how to contribute?
-Tell us [on Gitter](https://gitter.im/versionpress/versionpress).
+[Tell us](http://semperplugins.com/contact).